 Old Fashioned Education offers a directory of free home school curricula, literature and text books organized for the use of home schooling families.
 It has its roots in Charlotte Mason, but has a more structured routine and schedule.
 There is a book list, daily schedule, and many other resources for each grade level from K- 12.
 One of my favorite things about this website is that there is a section where you can find numerous websites to find free online books!
 Even if you don’t agree with all of the ideals presented, this is a useful website for planning your school year.

-For grades 6-12, SAS Curriculum Pathways is available at no cost and used by thousands of educators in all 50 states.
+For grades K-12, SAS Curriculum Pathways is available at no cost and used by thousands of educators in all 50 states.
 SAS Curriculum Pathways provides academic instruction of English, mathematics, social studies, science and Spanish.
 Social studies materials include an interactive atlas.
 In math, an interactive tool helps students develop basic algebra skills.
 Enhancements to the award-winning Writing Reviser in the English module help students master sentence fundamentals.
 Spanish materials help students develop reading and listening skills in real-world situations.
-You might want to take note that this software is picky about which computer is using it.
-I couldn’t get it to run on my Macbook with OS 10.5, but it is supposed to work on some of the Tablets!

 HippoCampus.org offers Algebra, American Government, Biology, Calculus, Environmental Science, Physics, Psychology, World Religions, and US History.
 You can follow a course of the curriculum in each class, or select a problem area to get a clear explanation and practice problems.
 Many of the subject home pages include a corresponding moderated blog created by teachers, for teachers.
 Each blog contains ideas and activities that teachers can use to use HippoCampus in creative ways.
 Posted lesson plans include learning objectives, assessment ideas, assignment details, instructor notes, and a rubric for grading lessons.
 The lessons also utilize some videos from Khan Academy.